-Gold Reserves in Japan remained unchanged at 765.22 Tonnes in the third quarter of 2020 from 765.22 Tonnes in the second quarter of 2020. source: World Gold Council
+Gold Reserves in Japan remained unchanged at 765.22 Tonnes in the fourth quarter of 2020 from 765.22 Tonnes in the third quarter of 2020. source: World Gold Council

 Gold Reserves in Japan averaged 764.88 Tonnes from 2000 until 2020, reaching an all time high of 765.22 Tonnes in the second quarter of 2001 and a record low of 753.55 Tonnes in the second quarter of 2000.
 This page provides - Japan Gold Reserves - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Japan Gold Reserves - values, historical data and charts - was last updated on April of 2021.

 Gold Reserves in Japan is expected to be 765.18 Tonnes by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Gold Reserves in Japan to stand at 765.16 in 12 months time.
 In the long-term, the Japan Gold Reserves is projected to trend around 765.15 Tonnes in 2022 and 765.12 Tonnes in 2023, according to our econometric models.